abhishekg16/raft/README.md

 8. Provide APIs which allows to any keyValue store with the system

 #### Limitation ####
-1. The storage is linked with the raplication layer which is a bad design.
+1. The storage is linked with the replication layer which is a bad design.
 2. The read commands are also replicated in log which increases the overhead.

 ##Usages##
-Raft provides a set of configuration files which can be easily configured to control the system behaviour.
+Raft provides a set of configuration files which can be easily configured to control the system behavior.
 All the configuration files are present in the conf folder.
 These files allows user to set proper values of the heart beat frequency, election timeout, log storage locations etc. Configuration files also includes the enough description about each configuration parameter.

 ##### raft.json
 raft.json have all the configuration parameters related to the raft instance.